Article first published in June 2018, updated July 2019

 Personalization via email marketing is a big piece of the puzzle.
 By delivering hyper-relevant messages to the inboxes of the right customers at the right time, you show your customers you truly “get” them.
 And with smart, tailor-made campaigns aimed at driving loyalty and rewarding repeat purchases, you make buying from your company a no-brainer.

-Let’s look in greater detail at some of the ways you can implement advanced personalized email marketing right away.
+Read on to learn some of the ways you can implement advanced personalized email marketing right away.

 Implement personalization: 5 strategies to try